 Add and expand – if they are using gestures, you can add one word; if they are using one-word phrases, you use two-word phrases.

 Babies easily learn 2-3 languages – parents should speak in their native tongue because broken English is not natural to learn.

 Click HERE for more great info!

 Walking ~ Get babies moving!

-To walk, babies must master mechanics, gravity and sensory-motor (posture, joints, environment)
+To walk, babies must master mechanics, gravity and sensory-motor (posture, joints, environment).
+The steps involves are:

 - reflexes – 1st expressions of gross motor function (rooting, sucking)